-Easter is just over a week away and while I do focus most of our attention on the real reason why we celebrate Easter to my kids, I also enjoy some of the fun activities as well, including providing both my children with frugal and intentional Easter baskets.
+Easter is almost here and while I do focus most of our attention on the real reason why we celebrate Easter, I also enjoy some of the fun activities as well, including providing our children with frugal and intentional Easter baskets.

-Next week my kids will attend an Easter egg hunt, dye some eggs, visit the bunny statues displayed on the Plaza and they will also receive a small Easter basket.
+Soon my kids will attend an Easter egg hunt, dye some eggs at home, visit the bunny statues displayed on the Plaza and they will also receive a small Easter basket.

 Just like at Christmas where we do give small gifts in stockings, my kids will also get a few things in an Easter basket.
 I know some may disagree with this, but both my husband and I received small baskets when we were kids and I love the tradition.

-With all that being said I wanted to share with you some fun, last minute, non-candy related items that would be perfect in your kid’s Easter baskets.
+With all that being said I wanted to share with you some fun, easy and non-candy related items that would be perfect in your kid’s Easter baskets.

-Last year I made the investment into purchasing small, personalized baskets with my kid’s name monogrammed on them.
-These will last, be perfect to collect their eggs in, and will be a place to arrange their few, fun goodies on Easter.
+A few years ago, I made the investment into purchasing small personalized baskets with my kid’s name monogrammed on them.
+These will last for years, are perfect to collect their eggs in, and will be a place to arrange their few, fun goodies on Easter.
 If you are not super crafty or know your way around a sewing machine (as I do not) then purchasing a personalized basket is a great idea.

 Between grandparents and the Easter egg hunt they will go on, I’m pretty confident that they will acquire a small collection of sweet treats.
-Since we limit what we give them anyway, why would I want to give them more?
 Plus I only have a small budget to work with, so I want to make what I fill their baskets with worth it.
 If you do purchase candy, stack a coupon with a sale or stock up at your dollar/discount store.

 Another area of savings?
 Skip the cheap, plastic grass that ends up getting everywhere.
-You don’t really need it anyway, and it’s more of a hassle then it’s worth, so just skip it.
+You don’t really need it anyway, and it’s more of a hassle than it’s worth, so just skip it.

 - colored pencils